webpack/webpack.js.org/content/get-started/index.md

 T> If you created a local `webpack@beta` build, be sure to reference `webpack` with `./node_modules/.bin/webpack` on the command line.

-if you try to open `index.html` file in your browser, you will see a blank page, or a error in the console with the following message: `import declarations may only appear at top level of a module`.
+At this moment, if you try to open `index.html` file in your browser, you will see a blank page, or a error in the console with the following message: `import declarations may only appear at top level of a module`.
 This means that webpack is bundling the non-transpiled ES6 code, which is why these import/export statements are being found. babel-loader must therefore not be transpiling what you expect.
 To fix that, let's add a package called Babel that will be responsible to transpile our source code.

 ```